-How To Respond to a Plan of Correction in Home Health & Hospice
+What is a Plan of Correction (POC) in Home Health & Hospice?

 A Plan of Correction (POC) is a document issued if a surveyor identifies deficiencies within your agency during a survey.
 This document details the specific issues discovered and provides space for your agency to respond with a plan to correct each deficiency.
 These deficiencies fall into two primary categories: